Radoslav Rochallyi

-Radoslav Rochallyi (born 1 May 1980), Bardejov, Czechoslovakia is a philosopher, contemporary painter, writer, and interdisciplinary artist living in Malta, and the Czech Republic.
+Radoslav Rochallyi (also spelled Radoslav Rochally), (born 1 May 1980) Bardejov, Czechoslovakia is a philosopher, contemporary painter, writer, and interdisciplinary artist living in Malta, and the Czech Republic.

 Early life and education

 Rochallyi was born in Bardejov, Czechoslovakia in a family with Lemko and Hungarian roots.
 He start reading even before started primary school.
 The first book he read was the book Black Ships by Maciej Słomczyński.
 Around his eight years, he came across Lermontov's poems.
 Rochallyi started writing poetry as a ten-year-old, and he published own works in magazines from the age of sixteen.
 In an interview with Rowayat literary journal, he described his early cognitive orientation as being strongly system-focused.
 This orientation was characterized by his fascination with logic, patterns, and structured language.
 He experienced difficulties with conventional social interaction and verbal communication during childhood, finding typical social codes inaccessible.
 Consequently, he gravitated toward formal systems.

 In 2001, he resided in Attleborough, England, where he wrote texts for his mathematical poetry.
 In 2009, Rochallyi went on a pilgrimage, following the Camino de Santiago (Way Camino Primitivo) to Santiago de Compostela.

 The Author graduated in Management at the London International Graduate School and holds a certificate in Fine arts, which he received at the Pratt Institute.
 He also studied philosophy, and mathematics (linear algebra).

 He is a member of Mensa.